-It is significant since with eBooks you need to know the aspect ratio specified for each publishing platform.
+It is significant since you need to know the aspect ratio specified for each publishing platform with ebooks.

 4. Color Settings

-When we decide on the color required for the cover and fonts, we come across schemes like RGB, CMYK, etc. Once you decide to publish your book, you eventually have to familiarize yourself with these as well.
+When we decide on the color required for the cover and fonts, we encounter schemes like RGB, CMYK, etc. Once you choose to publish your book, you eventually have to familiarize yourself with these as well.